-Like any raised ranch, our home was a one-story built with a split-level entry on top of a raised foundation.
-The entry was “split” in that it was built halfway between the first floor and the basement.
+In our home, the entry was “split” in that it was built halfway between the first floor and the basement.
 A platform at the front door connected two sets of stairs, one going up to the first floor and one going down to the basement.

 To make the bi-level design work, the foundation was elevated 5’ above the finished grade at the front of the home.
 The back of our raised ranch had a wood framed walkout with a slider and some full sized windows.

 Why You Might Want a Modular Raised Ranch